0422 428 584

 • Geographic targeting: School catchment areas, family-oriented suburbs

-3. Diversify Channel Mix
+3. Diversify channel mix

 • Email marketing: Direct customer relationships with appropriate age verification